swcarpentry/modern-scientific-authoring/01-mess.md

 2. Specifying their documents' semantics seems alien to most people, and much more work than just enlarging the title a few times.

-Typesetting languages had one other drawback: compilation.
-Reading a document and figuring out what should go where takes the computer some time.
+3. Interpreting what the user typed in and figuring out what to display takes the computer time.
-Figuring out why thigns don't look as they should can take the *person* even more time;
+    Figuring out why the document doesn't look like it ought to takes the person even more time;
-it's exactly like debugging a program, and debugging is hard.
+    it's exactly like debugging a program,
+    and debugging is frustrating.

-The result of all this is that researchers have four main options when it comes to writing:
+No-one has invented something that avoids all of these problems, so today's researchers have a confusing variety of choices when it comes to writing:

-1. A WYSIWYG tool like Microsoft Word or LibreOffice (both of which work with the `.docx` format).
+1. A desktop WYSIWYG tool like Microsoft Word or LibreOffice (both of which work with the `.docx` format).
     This is by far the easiest way to create simple things like letters, but it is rigid and opaque,
     has poor support for laying out equations, and doesn't work well with version control systems (something we discuss below).

-2. [LaTeX][latex].
+2. A web-based WYSIWYG tool like Google Docs.
+    This has the immediacy of Word or LibreOffice, and makes collaboration easier
+    (since everyone shares one copy of the document).
+    It is still rigid and opaque,
+    though,
+    and a growing number of people are uncomfortable with putting all their eggs in  an unaccountable private company's basket.

+3. [LaTeX][latex] on the desktop.
-    This powerful typesetting language has excellent support for equations and bibliographies, and allows users to define their own extensions.
+    This powerful typesetting language has excellent support for equations and bibliographies.
     It also works well with version control, since documents are written as plain text.
     However,
-    it is by far the most complex to learn, and debugging strange rendering glitches can take many painful hours.
+    it is by far the most complex to learn, and getting things laid out exactly as desired can take many painful hours.

+4. Web-based tools like [Authorea][authorea] and [Overleaf][overleaf]
+    that offer users a WYSIWYG editing interface but store documents as LaTeX
+    and re-display them in real time as changes are typed in.

-3. HTML.
+5. HTML.
     The native language of the web is much (much) simpler than LaTeX, but also does much less:
-    even simple things like numbering section headings aren't directly supported.
+    even simple things like footnotes, bibliographic references, and numbered sections aren't directly supported.
     It can also be quite verbose,
-    at least compared to...

-4. [Markdown][markdown].
+    and CSS
+    (the language used to tell browsers how to display HTML) is famously quirky.

-    Created as a simple alternative to HTML, it does even less,
+6. [Markdown][markdown] was created as a simple alternative to HTML.
-    but is correspondingly simpler to write.

-Of course,
-what with programmers being programmers, the distinctions between these aren't nearly as clearly in real life:
+    It uses the conventions of plain-text email: blank lines separate paragraphs,
+    putting something in `*asterisks*` makes it italic, and so on.
+    It does less than HTML,
+    but requires less typing.
+    Unfortunately,
+    though,
+    almost every implementation adds its own features, so "standard Markdown" is an oxymoron.

+A few other considerations are:

 1. Formats like `.docx` actually store a mix of typesetting commands and actual text, just like LaTeX, HTML, and Markdown.
-    The difference is that in the latter, the commands themselves are also written in human-readable text (for some definition of "readable").
+    The difference is that in the latter, the commands themselves are also written in human-readable text (for a loose definition of "readable").
     As a result,
     only special-purpose tools like Microsoft Word and LibreOffice can process the former reliably.

-2. But for all that hard-core programmers may sneer at this, they have done no better.
-    Forty years after their invention,
+    Tools like Google Docs work this way as well: the Javascript in the user's browser turns commands like "make this bold" into tags that browsers know how to render.
+    These tags are hidden from users,
+    who only see the document's rendered form.
+    (Authorea and Overleaf do the same thing, except their storage format is LaTeX.)

+2. While hard-core programmers sneer at WYSIWYG tools and their non-textual formats, their feet are made of clay.
-    most version control systems can still only handle documents written in plain text: when confronted with Microsoft Word documents,
-    all they can say is, "Difference detected."
+    Thirty years after WYSIWYG document formats became widespread, most version control systems still can't handle them: when confronted with two different version of a Microsoft Word file, all Git can say is, "Difference detected."
-    There is no good reason for this---the formats are well-defined and widely-used---and the net effect is that
+    There is no good reason for this other than snobbery, but the net effect is that
     anyone who wants to adopt version control has to abandon the tools that they and their colleagues have used productively for years in the hope of greater productivity at some future date.

-3. While HTML and Markdown do not support equations directly, packages exist to allow authors to embed LaTeX-style equations in documents of either kind.
+3. HTML and Markdown do not support equations directly, but packages exist to allow authors to embed LaTeX-style equations in documents of either kind.
     The [Jupyter Notebook][jupyter] relies on one such package, which allows users to put equations and other things in Markdown cells to be rendered in the browser.

-4. Today's computers are fast enough to recompile LaTeX almost as quickly as people can type.
-    This has fueled the creation of tools like [Authorea][authorea] and [Overleaf][overleaf], which store documents as LaTeX
-    but re-draw them as authors type.

-5. It has also fostered a wide variety of in-browser WYSIWYG editors (usually written in Javascript) that present users with a WYSIWYG interface, but store HTML or Markdown.
-    Tools like Google Docs work this way: the Javascript in the user's browser turns commands like "make this bold" into tags that browsers know how to render.
-    These tags are hidden from users,
-    who only see the document's rendered form.
+4. It is relatively straightforward to integrate desktop text-based systems like LaTeX and other tools that manage computation to support reproducible research.
+    It's much more complicated, at least right now, to integrate a typical geophysics or bioinformatics pipeline with a Google Doc or LibreOffice
+    so that figures are automatically updated when data changes.

 All of the discussion above has assumed that authors are creating letters and papers, but researchers also frequently need to create posters and slides to present their work.